-- □ MPLS label is inserted after layer 2 header but before layer 3 header ⇒ MPLS is Layer 2.5 - > 20 bit label - > 3 bit Experimental: Class of Service - > 1 bit end-of-stack.
-A packet may have a stack of labels to allow carrier nesting. - □ TTL field is decremented for all forwarded packets.

-When adding label TTL field from IP header is copied to the MPLS tag.

-When removing label TTL field from MPLS tag is copied to IP Header. - MPLS Signaling: - > OSPF has been extended to help prepare label tables - > There are several other "Label Distribution Protocols"
+- □ MPLS label is inserted after the layer 2 header but before the layer 3 header ⇒ MPLS is Layer 2.5 - > 20-bit label - > 3-bit Experimental: Class of Service - > 1-bit end-of-stack.
+A packet may have a stack of labels to allow carrier nesting. - TTL field is decremented for all forwarded packets.
+When adding a label, the TTL field from the IP header is copied to the MPLS tag.
+When removing a label, the TTL field from the MPLS tag is copied to IP Header. - □ MPLS Signaling: - > OSPF has been extended to help prepare label tables - > There are several other "Label Distribution Protocols"

-□ So VPNs a form of overlay networks?
+□ So VPNs are a form of overlay network?

-In a sense yes.
+In a sense, yes.
 However, most people do not call it that.